Manage model lifecycle in Unity Catalog

 Both registered model and model version tags must meet the platform-wide constraints.

-For more details on alias and tag client APIs, see the MLflow API documentation.
+For more details on tag client APIs, see the MLflow API documentation.

 Permissions required: Owner of the registered model, plus USE SCHEMA and USE CATALOG privileges on the schema and catalog containing the model.

-You can provide information about a model or model version by annotating it.
-For example, you may want to include an overview of the problem or information about the methodology and algorithm used.
+You can include a text description for any model or model version in Unity Catalog.
+For example, you can provide an overview of the problem or information about the methodology and algorithm used.

-Annotate a model or model version using the UI
+Add a description to a model version using the UI

 To update a registered model description, use the MLflow Client API update_registered_model() method: